mantidproject/mantid/docs/source/concepts/InstrumentParameterFile.rst

 General Structure
 ~~~~~~~~~~~~~~~~~

 The Instrument parameter files, like the :ref:`IDFs<InstrumentDefinitionFile>`, are written in XML.
 They must contain a root element <parameter-file> with an attribute 'name' equal to the name of the instrument.
 Within the <parameter-file> element, goes all the rest of the information.
 To specify a parameter for a component defined the :ref:`IDF<InstrumentDefinitionFile>`, use a <component-link> element with attribute 'name' equal to the name of the component.
-Within the <component-link> element, the various parameters can be defined in exactly the same way as described in the parameters section of the IDF Page.
+Within the <component-link> element, the various parameters can be defined mostly in the same way as described in the parameters section of the IDF Page.
+The only difference is that it is possible to set multiple values for a parameter, each one with a defined time range, using the format "<value val="" valid-from="YYYY-MM-DDTHH:mm:SS" valid-to="YYYY-MM-DDTHH:mm:SS"\>".
 The below example shows some of the elements featured in IN10_silicon_111_Parameters.xml.
 It defines a parameter 'analysis-type' for the component IN10 i.e. the whole instrument.
 The component link is closed and then a new one is opened to define parameters for the component 'silicon'.